The Operative

 - You have advantage on the attack roll.

-- Another enemy of the target is within 5 feet of it, that enemy isn't incapacitated, and you don't have disadvantage on the attack roll.
+- Your target is Threatened and you don't have disadvantage on the attack roll.

 Additionally, you learn to take advantage of the precision of your strikes to apply additional effects.
 When you deal Sneak Attack damage, you may choose to forgo two of your Sneak Attack dice to perform a precision strike.
 You start with one such effect—Cunning Appraisal—and can learn additional effects from your exploits.